Friends of Mana Island (FOMI) was established in 1998 as a not-for-profit Society, and registered as a charity in 2008.

 Our goals are to promote and enhance the scientific reserve on Mana Island, and to provide financial, material and physical support for the projects approved by the Department of Conservation.

-The primary focus since 1987 has been the planting of trees, a 20 year program aimed at restoring the vegetation on the island to an approximation of the status which existed prior to 1800.
+From 1987 to 2007, the primary focus on Mana Island was planting trees, with a 20-year programme aimed at restoring the vegetation on the island to an approximation of the status which existed prior to 1800.

-Because the island is rodent and predator-free it provides an ideal environment for the Cook Strait Giant Weta and a number of endangered lizards and birds.
+Because the island is rodent and predator-free it provides an ideal environment for the Cook Strait giant weta and a number of endangered lizards and birds.

-Friends of Mana Island Executive 2016-2017
+Friends of Mana Island Executive

 Iwi Representative (Ngati Toa)